 There are many resources available to you if you are looking with help eliminating your debt.
 From apps to calculators, if you have a hard time keeping track of your repayments and outstanding balances then you should turn to these tools for help.
 Debt comes in many forms, from credit cards to loans, and according to the Federal Reserve, the average household credit card debt for American consumers was $15,611 in 2014.
 Regarding mortgage debt, that number jumps to $155,192, and student loan debt averages came to $32,264 for the year.

 These are high numbers, and while it is a valid point that things like mortgages and schooling are also expensive, it is clear to see why people lose track or have a difficult time keeping up.
-However, if you are with debt you shouldn’t be alarmed.
+However, if you are in debt you shouldn’t be alarmed.
 By implementing modern financial tools, you can gain a better grip on your financial standing and eliminate your debt.

 Here are a few tools to consider when approaching your debt: